CALL (806) 797-9044

 How To Keep Your Green Thumb This June!

-Some of us may think of gardening only in the spring or fall, but there are lots of beautiful summer season vegetables and flowers to plant in June.
-But, you’ll need to bust your hump this month if you want a beautiful summer garden.
+Some of us may think of gardening only in the spring or fall, but there are many beautiful summer-season vegetables and flowers to plant in June.
+But you’ll need to bust your hump this month for a beautiful summer garden.

 Lay down mulch.